Do You Have to Wear a Motorcycle Helmet in Atlanta, GA?

 As you drive around dark corners, standard older-model headlights aren’t the best at illuminating the road ahead.
 Adaptive headlights use electronic sensors and turn when you round a corner.

-Automatic Clutch And Shift
+Automatic Clutch and Shift

 New motorcycle riders are more likely to get into an accident, and often have a more difficult time adjusting to the manual clutch and shift gears on their bikes.
 Most bikes require you to be able to shift gears and use a clutch.
 However, manufacturers are already releasing motorcycles with automated clutch and shift mechanisms.
 SO new riders won’t have to spend much time learning how to change gears.